 A bit further west along the trail, you’ll find one of my favorite parks: Olsen Meadows.
 One nice thing about the playscape is that it’s mostly shaded, but the coolest thing about the park is the tiny creek that runs just beyond the playground.
 The kids love searching for little critters (like crawfish) in the water.
 Head’s up: there are no public restrooms at this park.
 You need a key to access them.

 Continuing along the trail west, you will officially enter Cedar Park.
 But we love Champion Park (3830 Brushy Creek Rd, Cedar Park) so much that I’m going to include it here as well.
 It’s basically on the border of Round Rock and Cedar Park.
-It has a mini splash pad and lots of climbing areas, but my kids’ favorite part is the shaded dino-dig sand pit!
+The mini splash pad is gone now, but they replaced it with a small playscape.
+There are lots of climbing areas here too, but my kids’ favorite part is the shaded dino-dig sand pit!
 There are “real” dinosaur fossils to discover here, so be sure to bring some shovels and brushes for your aspiring paleontologists.
 Bonus: the restrooms are open to the public here and there are usually good opportunities to take some bluebonnet photos in the spring!

 Top 6 Parks in Round Rock for Kids: Cat Hollow Park